colejarczyk/doc/api/customer.rst

 .. code-block:: text

     STATUS: 204

 .. code-block:: json

     (no content)

 Check if customer with given phone number or email exists
 ---------------------------------------------------------

-To check if customer with given phone number or email exists you need to call the ``/api/customer/check`` endpoint with the ``GET`` method.
+To check if a customer with a given phone number or email exists, you need to call the ``/api/customer/check`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^